cbmr-data/cbmr-data.github.io/esrum/source/tips/robust_scripts.rst

 #############################

 Bash scripts are useful for automating tasks and for running batch jobs.
-However the default behavior of bash is to keep running when errors happen, and that can result in undesirable behavior such as running programs with the wrong settings, analyzing bad data, and worse.
+However, the default behavior of bash is to keep running when errors happen, and that can result in undesirable behavior such as running programs with the wrong settings, analyzing bad data, and worse.
 This page is written on the premise that it is better to fail loudly than to generate bad results or do bad things quietly.

-However, because of the many, many `bash pitfalls`_, it is also recommended to use a more robust programming language when performing more complex tasks.
+However, because of the many, many `bash pitfalls`_, using a more robust programming language when performing more complex tasks is recommended.

 *********************************
  Improving default bash behavior